-Scheduled to open September 3rd, in The Trinity Groves project of West Dallas, Kitchen LTO will dramatically change every four months as a new chef rotates in and introduces a new menu concept.
-Simultaneously, a new design firm will reinvent the interior’s transformable elements.
-Essentially, it’s a limited time offer (“LTO”), where a new restaurant is born three times a year.
+Created by Casie Caldwell (founder of Greenz Salads and co-owner of Pink Magnolia), Kitchen LTO changes every six months as a new chef rotates in and introduces a new menu concept.
+Simultaneously, a new artist will install his/her artwork.
+Essentially, it is limited time only “LTO”, where a new restaurant is unveiled twice per year.
 Continue reading →

 We have followed the young and vivacious chef Nicole Gossling through her many underground dining experiences, and followed her as she made her way across the globe this past year on her worldwide tour tour.
 Chef Nicole has accepted the permanent Executive Sous Chef position at Kitchen LTO.
 This is a permanent position, there are no plans for future Supper Club Dinners for the next year.
 Come celebrate with her this Saturday Oct.
 25th, with an incredible nine course tasting menu inspired by Chef Nicole’s travels through Italy.
 Continue reading →

 Casie Caldwell, Kitchen LTO creator, announces that chef Blythe Beck has won the position of executive chef and Salma Gottfriend has won the artist position for Kitchen LTO’s 4th round concept.
 This next round restaurant will open for dinner service on Thursday, October 2nd with lunch service being added the following day and Saturday/Sunday brunch service starting that weekend.